Eco-Friendly Grass Alternatives For A Low Maintenance Lawn

 Photo credit: Andrea_44 / Flickr / CC BY 2.0

-• Creeping jenny is a perfect choice for homeowners with a lot of shade.
+• Creeping Jenny, also called moneywort, is a perfect choice for homeowners with a lot of shade.
 These ground cover plants not only grow in the shade but will also tolerate moderate foot traffic.

 • Creeping sedum, also known as “hens and chicks,” is a succulent known for its ability to store water.
 These prefer partly shady areas but will not survive in full shade.
 They do well in just about any soil as long as it is well-drained.

 • Creeping thyme does well in very sunny climates with well-drained soil.
-These plants do not do well under foot traffic but put out blooms of beautiful lavender flowers starting in the spring.
+Creeping thyme does not do well under foot traffic but puts out blooms of beautiful lavender flowers starting in the spring.

-Landscaping beds are an eco-friendly lawn alternative that can vary depending on what style you want your lawn to have.
-These work well if you’re wanting a green lawn but have poor soil.
+Landscaping beds are an eco-friendly lawn alternative to grass that can vary depending on what style you want your lawn to have.
+These work well if you want a green lawn but have poor soil.
 There are a few different kinds:

 Get the best lawn care service starting at $19!